lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 ..  attention:: The library also discards any information about the stereocenters in the molecules,
     because the current implementation does not account for stereochemistry and treats all enantiomers as the same molecule.
-You might want to this in mind when working with the library.
+You might want to keep this in mind when working with the library.

 ..  note:: Besides the information about our source and target, we can also see that a data file was loaded successfully.
     That means the :mod:`molpher` package was initialized successfully and is ready for use.
 The data file itself is